Intelligent-Reliable-Autonomous-Systems/WOFOSTGym-Docs/docs/source/config/config_site.rst

-.. _site_config:
+.. _soil_config:

-Creating a Site
+Creating a Soil
 ===============

-Site Creation
+Soil Creation
 -------------

-Every site has a predefined set of parameters that need to be included that define the soil dynamics.
+Every soil has a predefined set of parameters that need to be included that define the soil dynamics.
 See the table below for information on these parameters.
-For the blank template to make a site, see :ref:`site_template`.
+For the blank template to make a soil, see :ref:`soil_template`.

-Site Parameters
+Soil Parameters
 ---------------

 NPK Soil Parameters